JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 $ pushd "${newdir}"
 ```

-And then we create a more secure `Dockerfile`:
+And then we create a `Dockerfile` that defines a more secure image.
+It starts with `FROM nginx`, meaning that the below configuration starts by
+downloading that, and then builds on top of it.

 ```{code-block} bash
 cat << EOF > Dockerfile